peterhil/pyinter/doc/source/index.rst

    .. describe:: Standard comparison operators: <=, <, ==, !=, >, >=

-   Note: comparison is performed solely on the lower value of the :class:`~pyinter.Interval`.
+   Note: comparison is performed on both the lower and upper values of the :class:`~pyinter.Interval`.

    .. describe:: x in i